influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/kapa-and-chrono.md

 #### To create a basic static threshold alert based on the CPU measurements provided by Telegraf:

-1. Open the Alert rules tab by clicking on the **Alerting** icon in the left navigation bar and then on **Alert Rules** in the pop up menu.
+1. Open the Alert rules tab by clicking on the **Alerting** icon in the left navigation bar and then on **Create** in the pop up menu.
 A table of alert rules (Kapacitor tasks) will load.
 These are queried from Kapacitor.
 <br/><br/><img src="/img/kapacitor/chrono/CreateAlert01.png" alt="conifguration-open" style="max-width: 189px;" />
 1. Click on the **Create Rule** button.
 The Create/Edit rule page will load.